rei/osbridge/content/slides.md

 title: What's this ABOUT anyway?
 notes: |
     - Public affairs
-    - "The views expressed in this presentation are those of Rob McGuire-Dale, and do not necessarily reﬂect the views of REI"
+    - "The views expressed in this presentation are those of me, personally, and do not necessarily reﬂect the views of REI"

 - A story of an on-going journey